 For maximum effect, it is best to curl your hair because that way, everything will blend nicely.
 If you want to save time, you can pre-curl too!
 You can place them on a coat hanger and curl the clip-ins.
-So, when you want to install them, they’re already nice and curled.
+So, they’re already nice and curled when you want to install them.
 But even if you curled them before installing, you still need to make a couple of curls.
 Just on the top, blend your natural hair with the extensions and get that transition super smooth.
-And that’s it, you’re done!
+And that’s it; you’re done!

 When you get the hang of it, this process is simple.
 It doesn’t make much difference if your hair is short or two-toned.
 When your special event or a night out is over, you can simply take them out and get back to your cool short hairstyle.

 Alternative Hair Extensions

-There is another and long-term solution for women with short hair.
+There is another long-term solution for women with short hair.
 That would be Remy tape-in hair extensions, and installing them is also easy.

 - Using a rat tail comb, make two parts in the back.
 The line should go right down the middle of the head.
 Then section off two parts of the hair at the front, creating four different quadrants.
-It is a bit easier to separate when you have long hair.
-For a shorter style, please just apply a few more clips and hold these pieces separate.
+It is easier to separate when you have long hair.
+For a shorter style, please apply a few more clips and hold these pieces separately.

 - Take the tape and pull off the tab that’s protecting it; it comes off very easily.
 Take a section of hair equaling the amount of hair in the actual extension.
 Make sure you have a very clean line.
 You don’t want any extra hairs.
 Pull that hair up, place the tape, and hold it on the sides.
 This creates a flat surface that you can then put down the hair and smooth out with a rat tail comb.